pedroCollogno/vue_code_project/README.md

 ## About

-Become the Lord of the Code with this nice web-app for coding exercises management.
+Become the Lord of the Codes with this nice web-app for coding exercises management.